Manual Scavenging and the Swachh Bharat Story

 In 1993, India outlawed manual scavenging by passing the Employment of Manual Scavengers and Construction of Dry Latrines (Prohibition) Act.

-In 2013, The Prohibition of Employment of Manual Scavengers and Their Rehabilitation Act came into being to further reinforce the ban on manual scavenging.
+In 2013, the Prohibition of Employment of Manual Scavengers and Their Rehabilitation Act came into effect to further reinforce the ban on manual scavenging.

 Obviously, the intervening 20 years hadn’t done much to make this ban work.